-Any student who receives a needle stick, clean or contaminated, must immediately report this to the clinical preceptor or department supervisor will contact the Avila University Clinical Coordinator or RS Faculty.
+Any student who receives a needle stick, clean or contaminated, must immediately report this to the clinical preceptor or department supervisor.
+The clinical preceptor or department supervisor will contact the Avila University Clinical Coordinator or RS Faculty.
 The clinical preceptor or department supervisor will complete the Student Needle Stick Form.
 Any medical follow-up necessary for the student will be at the student's expense.
 In the case of a contaminated needle, the clinical site will be responsible for patient follow-up.